 This is typically the time when businesses begin to plan for their holiday celebration for employees.
-Before COVID, most such celebrations took the form of an office get-together, whether at the business, a restaurant/bar, or somewhere similar.
-Things will have to be different this year.
+Before COVID, most holiday gatherings took the form of an office get-together.
+Whether at the business, a restaurant, bar, or somewhere similar, things need to be different this year.

-Employers must ensure that any indoor space not be crowded, poorly ventilated, or fully enclosed, and even that employers consider asking attendees to “strictly avoid contact with people outside of [their] household for 14 days before the gathering”.
+Employers must ensure that any indoor space not be crowded, poorly ventilated, or fully enclosed.
+Even that employers consider asking attendees to “strictly avoid contact with people outside of their household for 14 days before the gathering.”

-In addition, it recommends that people identified as those at increased risk of developing severe illness from COVID, such as older individuals and people who have certain underlying health condition, including pregnancy, be excluded from the gathering.
-From a legal perspective, though, such exclusions from company-sponsored activities could result in a claim of discrimination.
+In addition, it recommends that people identified as those at increased risk of developing severe illness from COVID, such as older people and those with certain underlying health conditions, including pregnancy, be excluded from the gathering.
+From a legal perspective, such exclusions from company-sponsored activities could result in a claim of discrimination.

 In addition to the potential for discrimination claims from such events, employers must be careful not to violate CDC recommendations, those from the state, and local governmental entities.
 Employers may also want to consider the potential negative publicity that such a gathering could create as has been in the news lately.
 Especially if not all employees strictly comply with distancing and masking rules.